WorkBright Logo

 What details do employees need to provide?

-• current legal name
+• Their current legal name

-• current address including zip code
+• Current address including zip code

-• date of birth (in mm/dd/yyyy format)
+• Date of birth (in mm/dd/yyyy format)

 • Social Security number (if the employer is enrolled in E-Verify)

-1. A citizen of the United States.
+1. Citizen of the United States.

-2. A non-citizen national of the United States
+2. Non-citizen national of the United States

-2. Section 2: Employer Review and Verification
+2. Section 2: Employer review and verification

 Who completes Section 2?